Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <p>
  <img src="https://imgur.com/4REr85C.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 7. Check back at Client-1 to see the ping succeed.
-It was continuously pinging the whole time so the first part that says "time out" was before we enabled ICMPv4 and you can see that Client-1 has started to get a reply as soon as we changed DC-1 settings!
+It was continuously pinging the whole time so the first part that says "time out" was before we enabled ICMPv4 and you can see that Client-1 has started to get a reply as soon as we changed DC-1's settings!
 Type in ctrl+c to make it stop.
-Now that we are done setting up the resources necassary for Active Directory now we can start installing it!
+Now that we are done setting up the resources necassary for Active Directory, we can start installing the Active Directory software onto the Domain Controller.
 </p>
 <br />
 <h1>Active Directory Installation</h1>